rust-lang/rfcs/text/0000-explicit-tail-calls.md

 tooling.
 The primary effort, however, lies in supporting this feature in the backends:
 - LLVM supports a `musttail` marker to indicate that TCE should be performed [docs](https://llvm.org/docs/LangRef.html#id327).
 Clang which already depends on this feature seems to only generate correct code for the x86 backend [source](https://github.com/rust-lang/rfcs/issues/2691#issuecomment-1490009983) (as of 2023-03-30).
 - GCC does seem to support an equivalent `musttail` marker, though it is only accessible via the [libgccjit API](https://gcc.gnu.org/onlinedocs/gcc-7.3.0/jit/topics/expressions.html#gcc_jit_rvalue_set_bool_require_tail_call) ([source](https://github.com/rust-lang/rfcs/pull/3407#discussion_r1160013809)).
-- WebAssembly accepted tail calls into the [standard](https://github.com/WebAssembly/proposals/pull/157/) and Cranelift is now [working](https://github.com/bytecodealliance/rfcs/pull/29) towards supporting it.
+- For WebAssembly see the discussion [here](https://github.com/rust-lang/rfcs/pull/3407#discussion_r1186003262).
+While general tail calls seem far off, supporting only matching function signatures seems more feasible.
+Also note that WebAssembly accepted tail calls into the [standard](https://github.com/WebAssembly/proposals/pull/157/) and Cranelift is now [working](https://github.com/bytecodealliance/rfcs/pull/29) towards supporting it.

 Additionally, this proposal is limited to exactly matching function signatures which will *not* allow general tail-calls, however, the work towards this initial version is likely to be useful for a more comprehensive version.